-25 April 2019 All directors in person 1.
-During this first meeting after AGM held on the same day, the Directors constituted the Board of Directors as a body.
-2. The Board decided the composition of Board Committees.
-14 May 2019 All directors in person Approval of Unaudited Consolidation Financial Information for 1Q2020.
-Authorization of Mr. Victor Bostan and Mr. Victor Arapan to represent the company's interests (collectively or individually).
-Authorization of Mr. Victor Arapan to represent the company and sign any kind of documents required for implementation of Share Buyback 12 August 2019 All directors in person Program Approval of Semiannual Unaudited Consolidation Financial Information for2020.
+Consolidation Financial Information for 1Q2020.

+- or Bostan and Mr. Victor Arapan to represent the stively or individually). - or Arapan to represent the company and sign any kind of plementation of Share Buyback Program

+Date of Meeting Attendance Main topics 12 Aug.
+'19 All directors in person Approval of Semiannual Unaudited Consolidation Financial Information for 2020.
 Update on Agri sector and preparedness for new harvesting season.
 COO report on 60 days in job.
 Development on Speed Husi acquisition.
-28 October 2019 All directors in person 1.
-Preliminary analysis of Budget 2020 7 November 2019 All directors in person 1.
+28 Oct.
+'19 All directors in person 1.
+Preliminary analysis of Budget 2020 7 Nov.
+'19 All directors in person 1.
 Preliminary analysis of 9M2020 financials.
-18 November 2019 All directors in person Approval of Unaudited Consolidation Financial Information for 9M2020.
-8 December 2019 All directors in person Approval of Company 2020 budget.
+18 Nov.
+'19 All directors in person 1.
+Approval of Unaudited Consolidation Financial Information for 9M2020.
+8 Dec.
+'19 All directors in person Approval of Company 2020 budget.
 Update on Speed Husi.
 Approval of Financial Calendar for 2020.